ymatts/GlycogenomicsAD/README.md

-# Glycogene Analysis Repository
+# Repository for Glycogenomics Analysis in AD

-This repository contains the R scripts and data for performing comprehensive analysis on glycogenes, including data import, initial analysis, meta-analysis, forest plots, network analyses, and pathway analyses using PCA.
+This repository contains the R scripts and data for performing comprehensive analysis on AD glycogenomics, including data import, initial analysis, meta-analysis, forest plots, network analyses, and pathway analyses using PCA.

 ## Requirements